 Co-Owner and Director of Maple Street Dance Space Along with the help of my husband Tim Keegan, I am so grateful to meet, work with, and provide space and support for, artists and teachers of all kinds, and to get to create and teach myself, joyfully sharing the healing, transformative power of dance with dancers of all ages and experience levels.
 In both capacities, I celebrate the strength, grace and confidence gained through the practice and self expression of dance, particularly as it relates to community, a sense of belonging, diversity, and ultimately, unity…through dance.

-Since 1998 Romy has enjoyed a diverse and rewarding career as a dance teacher having taught both ballet and African dance, in many of our public and private schools, from kindergarten through high school, various dance studios, including Hayden’s, Keshet, NM Dance Academy, and of course, Maple Street, in public settings such as The Albuquerque Museum, the Abq Zoo, Abq Open Spaces, and for a variety of summer camps and kids programs, including the International Folk Dance Camp, NM Jazz Workshop, Full Circle Summer Camp, and Harwood Art Camp.
+Since 1998 Romy has enjoyed a diverse and rewarding career as a dance teacher having taught both ballet and African dance, in many of our public and private schools, from kindergarten through high school, various dance studios, including Hayden’s, Keshet, NM Dance Academy, and of course, Maple Street, in public settings such as The Albuquerque Museum, the Abq Zoo, Abq Open Spaces, and for a variety of summer camps and kids programs, including The National Dance Institute, International Folk Dance Camp, NM Jazz Workshop, Full Circle Summer Camp, and Harwood Art Camp.

 With her unusual combination of ballet training and years of African dance classes, in 2012 she began exploring and developing her own unique movement technique, which she calls Ballet-Afrique.
 It is intended to capture the spirit of the open, accessibility of a community African dance class, as well as its organic and natural movement, while harnessing the focus, flexibility, strength, and grace, inherent in basic ballet technique.
 The creative utilization of both styles of movement produces a playful, dynamic, and exuberantly graceful contemporary fusion, suitable and accessible, for all ages and experience levels.
 This is where Romy’s creative heart and spirit currently resides.